David Herbert Donald: Personal life and death

+Donald married Aida DiPace in 1955, and their son, Bruce Randall Donald, who became a computer scientist, was born in 1958.
+Donald lived in Lincoln, Massachusetts, with his wife, who was a historian and author, and a senior editor and then editor-in-chief at the Harvard University Press.
+He died of heart failure in Boston on May 17, 2009.

 Works

-In his introduction, Carl Sandburg, the poet and Lincoln biographer, hailed Donald's first book as the answer to scholars' prayers: "When is someone going to do the life of Bill Herndon.
+In his introduction to Donald's first book, Lincoln's Herndon, a biography of Lincoln's law partner, the poet and Lincoln biographer Carl Sandburg called it the answer to scholars' prayers: "When is someone going to do the life of Bill Herndon.
 Isn't it about time?
 Now the question is out."

 David M. Potter, a Civil War scholar, said that Donald's biography of Charles Sumner portrayed "Sumner as a man with acute psychological inadequacies" and exposed Sumner's "facade of pompous rectitude."
 Donald's evenhanded approach to Sumner, Potter concluded, was a model for biographers working with a difficult subject.
 "If it does not make Sumner attractive [the book] certainly makes him understandable."